Housing is a right, not a commodity

-The right to adequate housing and shelter is recognized in the United Nation Universal Declaration of Human Rights and International Covenant on Economic, Social and Cultural Rights.
+The right to adequate housing and shelter is recognized in the United Nations Universal Declaration of Human Rights and International Covenant on Economic, Social and Cultural Rights.

-Yet, recent data from the Canadian Mortgage and Housing Corporation show that the number of urban households in Ontario in core housing need was over 725,000 as of 2014 and growing.
+However, over 700,000 households across Ontario are in core housing need.
 “Core housing need” means people are spending more than 30% of household income for housing that is crowded and in need of major repairs, and who do not have access to acceptable housing.

-It’s time for real action to confront Ontario’s provincial housing crisis!
+It’s time for real action to confront the housing crisis!

 • Introduce a comprehensive provincial social housing program that treats housing as a public utility and delivers it according to need;